adbuerger/pycombina/README.rst

 pycombina - Combinatorial Integral Approximation
 ================================================

+pycombina is a Python module for combinatorial integral approximation computations.

+Combinatorial integral approximation problems can be formulated and solved

+1. by a custom Branch-and-Bound algorithm (using fast implementation in C++, recommended),
+2. by SCIP (using an MILP formulation, requires SCIP and pyscipopt)
+3. by Gurobi (using an MILP formulation, requires Gurobi and gurobipy)

+while the problem setup is widely automatized.

-pycombina is a Python module for Combinatorial Integral Approximation (CIA).
-For more information on this topics, see e. g. [#f1]_.
+For more information on the implemented algorithms, see e. g. [#f1]_.

 Prerequisites
 -------------